tanwasp/LunchBox-Android/intellij/doc/vision.md

 * Rate and review restaurants
 * Connect with friends and view their ratings
 * Create and share curated restaurant lists
-* Restaurant search with filters
+* Search restaurants using filters
-* Trace past visits and experiences

 ## Constraints

-* Dependency on restaurant data accuracy
+* Dependency on robust, accurate restaurant data
-* Ideal functionality relies on user location
+* Ideal functionality relies on user location and connecting to Maps
 * Maintaining user privacy and data security

 ## Stakeholder Goals